ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

 # Overview
 {: #overview}

-The Highly Available SAP with Db2 on IBM Cloud VPC deployment guide provides an IBM® solution design for the deployment of a highly available Db2 database on IBM Cloud® Virtual Private Cloud (VPC) using SUSE Linux.
+The Highly Available SAP with Db2 on IBM Cloud VPC deployment guide provides an IBM® solution design for the deployment of a highly available Db2 database on IBM Cloud® Virtual Private Cloud (VPC) using either SUSE Linux Enterprise Server or Red Hat Enterprise Linux.
 This solution uses Pacemaker - an open source high-availability cluster resource manager - to deliver high availabilty to the Db2 database.

 This guide, in turn, can form the basis of a highly available SAP deployment also using the Pacemaker software.